Revenue Leakage

 Revenue leakage is the loss of recurring revenue through churn, downgrades, failed renewals, pricing erosion, and missed expansion opportunities within the existing customer base.

 Most companies track the obvious leakage: logos that cancel and contracts that don't renew.
-The less visible sources. multi-year contracts renewing at lower price points, customers who downgrade usage tiers, expansion conversations that never happen because CSMs are managing too many accounts. often go unmeasured.
+The less visible sources, multi-year contracts renewing at lower price points, customers who downgrade usage tiers, and expansion conversations that stall because CSMs manage too many accounts, often go unmeasured.

 The root causes of revenue leakage typically sit across multiple functions.
-Sales closes deals with misaligned expectations.
-Product ships features that don't match customer use cases.
-CS is reactive and under-resourced.
-Finance sets renewal pricing without customer health data.
+Sales closes deals with misaligned expectations, product ships features that miss customer use cases, CS runs reactive and under-resourced, and finance sets renewal pricing without customer health data.
 No single team owns the full picture.

 We quantify revenue leakage across all sources and build the operational engine that closes the gaps.
-The goal isn't to eliminate leakage entirely.
-That's unrealistic.
-The goal is to reduce it to best-in-class levels and build an expansion motion that more than offsets what remains.
+The goal is to cut leakage to top-quartile levels and build an expansion motion that more than offsets what remains.

 Related terms: The Churn Tax, Net Revenue Retention, Gross Revenue Retention